Acne (Acne Vulgaris)

 Though a diagnosis of acne can usually be made on the basis of a medical history and physical exam, blood tests are sometimes helpful to measure the levels of hormones (such as testosterone) associated with acne.

 How is acne treated?

-What makes Yale Medicine's approach to treating acne unique?
+What is unique about Yale Medicine's approach to treating acne?